lindowaves/Age-Verification/README.md

-- This program determines if a user is 18 or older.
+-👮🏽‍♂️ This program determines if a user is 18 or older.
-- If they are, they are allowed into a Party.
+- If they are, they are allowed into a Party.💃